ondercsn/pbXml/README.md

 # pbxml
 An XML based Asterisk API Service written in C++

-You needn't to know Asterisk commands, API commands, dialplans etc. Any development platform (.Net, Php, Python, Delphi and many more) which supports tcp/ip socket connections, can be integrated to Asterisk just using XML directives.
+You don't need to struggle with spesific Asterisk commands, API commands.
+Your application can be integrated to Asterisk just using XML directives.

-You can originate, hangup a call, redirect, conference etc. with a simple xml format and receive action result.
-Get Channel, SIP informations, system status, voice record path and more...
+It's prety easy to initiate, hangup or transfer the call, set conference, get current channels, SIP informations, system status, voice record path and more...

-As you below seen, you send only an XML (with any programming language) to Asterisk Server 5095 port and receive the answer.
+Following XML template is being sent to predefined port of server and received the response.

 ```
 <?xml version='1.0' standalone='yes'?>